Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 Before Your Travel to Peru:

-- Travelers entering the country must fill out a sworn statement (link) and also provide proof of negative results for one of the following tests before boarding the plane: a molecular test (PCR), an antigen test or a medical certificate of epidemiological discharge.
-PCR or antigen test results must be obtained no later than 72 hours prior to check-in.
-Best to carry a printed copy as well as a digital one.
+- Travelers entering the country must provide proof of negative results for one of the following tests before boarding the plane: a molecular test (PCR), an antigen test or a medical certificate of epidemiological discharge.
+PCR test results must be obtained no later than 72 hours prior to check-in and antigen test must be obtained no later than 24 hours prior to check-in.
+Best to carry a printed copy as well as a digital one..

-- A face shield is required to board planes coming into Peru.
+- A face shield is NOT required to board planes coming into Peru.

 - Carry your digital boarding pass.